Get the right information about your entitlements from Australia’s best known law firm

 Ben Hardwick leads the Victorian Commercial and Project Litigation team.
 Ben has extensive experience in major litigation, with a particular expertise in class actions.
 Ben has also acted for property owners affected by major infrastructure projects.
 Ben has advised clients on strategic issues relating to these projects and advocated on their behalf to governments on issues relating to these projects.

 Manisha Blencowe is a Senior Associate in the Victorian Commercial and Project Litigation Team.
-Manisha has worked with Slater and Gordon for over 10 years and has considerable experience in land and environment matters, including complex compulsory acquisition matters.
+Manisha has worked with Slater and Gordon for over 10 years and has considerable experience in land and environment cases, including complex compulsory acquisition cases.

 We would be happy to meet with you in our Slater and Gordon Lawyers Adelaide office or meet at your property, to outline the likely next steps and discuss your circumstances and the services we can provide.